 The increased adoption of faster internet and responsive websites saw the rapid increase of mobile phone users at 3.6 billion mobile subscribers in 2014.
-Consequently, reports from GSMA Mobile Economy indicated that data traffic is expected to increase by almost ten-fold in four years.
+Consequently, reports from the GSMA Mobile Economy indicated that data traffic is expected to increase by almost ten-fold in four years.

 Also, government regulations and restrictions further aggravated the state of journalistic freedom in the world.
 Freedom of speech in a 2015 World Press Freedom Index saw the decline in all key indicators of journalistic freedom and independence where China Iran and Russia were considered the worst performers.
 Just recently, the Washington Post reported on Malaysia’s detention of an Australian journalist and his camera operator in their attempt to interview the Prime Minister on accounts of corruption.
-However this fragment of journalism deserves another discussion.
+However, this fragment of journalism deserves another discussion.

 The rise of content curation

 From segmentation and diversification of audiences, journalism today boasts of another digital trend which is curation.
 In 2011, Mashable discussed the importance of curation to the future of journalism.
 While many feared the death of newsrooms, digital media with its technologies gave rise to another journalistic trend.
-Curation, as a form of competency is imminent in several job roles in journalism.
+Curation, as a form of competency, is imminent in several job roles in journalism.
 Newsflick owner Sayid Ali defines it as the gathering of fragmented sources of information into one location.